 - Maintaining face-to-face and telephone contact with participants, monitoring re-arrests, and preparing written progress reports for court

-- Facilitate therapeutic groups for adolescents released to the program using a cognitive-behavioral therapeutic approach.
+- Facilitating therapeutic groups for adolescents released to the program using a cognitive-behavioral therapeutic approach.

-- Provide supportive counseling to clients and their families/support systems.
+- Providing supportive counseling to clients and their families/support systems.

-- Work with the family unit to ensure that client’s needs are met through engagement and case management support.
+- Working with the family unit to ensure that client’s needs are met through engagement and case management support.

-- Conduct field visits to provide support to clients in their communities (home, school, medical appointments, etc.)
+- Conducting field visits to provide support to clients in their communities (home, school, medical appointments, etc.)

 - Maintaining communication with defense attorneys, and referral agencies until transfer or completion of reporting responsibilities